Energy use at home

 - the size and features of your home

 - how much of your home is used for running your business

 - the energy efficiency of your appliances

 - the way you manage and use the equipment around your home.

-You may want to take a fresh look at your energy use at home and look at our comprehensive guide to reduce your energy bills.
-The guide takes a step-by-step look at how much you can save, as well as a quick look at what's behind energy price increases and some pointers on the key factors affecting your bills.
-The next step is about making sense of your energy bill and identifying energy hot spots around the home so you know where to start.
-Step three is all about what you can do, including how to compare electricity and gas offers in your area, the pros and cons of off-peak hot water, smart meters and time-of-use pricing.
-There's information on energy-efficient appliances and some no cost energy saving actions you can take right now.
+You may want to take a fresh look at your energy use at home so see our comprehensive guide to reduce your energy bills.
+The guide takes a step-by-step approach to how much you can save, as well as a quick look at what's behind energy price increases and some pointers on the key factors affecting your bills.
+The next step is making sense of your energy bill and identifying energy hot spots around the home so you know where to start.
+Step three is about what you can do, including how to compare electricity and gas offers in your area to reduce energy costs, the pros and cons of off-peak hot water, smart meters and time-of-use pricing.
+There's information on energy-efficient appliances and some no-cost energy saving actions.